-The EU Directive's transparency requirement61 ties disclosure obligations to the collection of personal data and calls for notices to be provided directly to data subjects.
-The Privacy Act does that when data is collected directly from a data subject, but its notice62 is more limited in scope and distributed differently than the system of record notice that appears in the Federal Register.
-Some EU countries require notification, registration, or licensing of personal information processing activities, with the data protection supervisory authority serving as the recipient of notices or registrations or as the issuer of licenses.63 The publication of system notices is roughly equivalent to notification, and it is possible that systems of records could be replaced with published notices that describe personal data processing activities functionally or programmatically rather than by the filing system used for the data.
-In searching for alternatives, further study of notification systems in other countries might be profitable.64
+The EU Directive's transparency requirement ties disclosure obligations to the collection of personal data and calls for notices to be provided directly to data subjects.
+The Privacy Act does that when data is collected directly from a data subject, but its notice is more limited in scope and distributed differently than the system of record notice that appears in the Federal Register.
+Some EU countries require notification, registration, or licensing of personal information processing activities, with the data protection supervisory authority serving as the recipient of notices or registrations, and it is possible that systems of records could be replaced with published notices that describe personal data processing activities functionally or programmatically rather than by the filing system used for the data.
+In searching for alternatives, further study of notification systems in other countries might be profitable.

 Second, the Act regulates disclosures of personal information from systems of records in several ways.
 The law identifies a dozen permissible disclosures for all systems of records.
-65 However, each record system has its own disclosure characteristics, and it is not practical to define through a general statute how the records from each system can be disclosed.
+However, each record system has its own disclosure characteristics, and it is not practical to define through a general statute how the records from each system can be disclosed.
 For this reason, Congress gave each agency the authority to define appropriate routine uses for each system of records.
 A routine use is a disclosure that is compatible with the purpose for which a record was collected.
-66